-Although it offers fewer options and less variety than many other Whole30 meal services, Trifecta Nutrition may be a good fit for those looking to save time by adding just a few prepared meals per week into their weekly meal plan.
+Although Trifecta Nutrition offers less variety than many other Whole30 meal services, the meals tend to contain more protein.
+This may help people with specific fitness goals or those looking to save time by adding just a few prepared meals per week into their weekly meal plan.

-In addition to using organic ingredients, the company sources meat, poultry, and seafood from operations that meet strict animal welfare standards.
+In addition to using organic ingredients, the company sources grass-fed meat, free-range poultry and pork, cage-free eggs, and wild-caught seafood.

 Unlike most other meal services, its meals are never frozen during preparation or delivery and can easily be refrigerated and reheated.